dossyb/Hoppy-Roo/README.md

 Game is currently in a non-functional state - player entity and physics have been created as well as the environment.
 High score-keeping is also functional.

 Steps to complete:
-* Add collision to Hoppy and platforms
-* Procedurally generate platforms
+* Procedurally generate platforms (this will be hard)
-* Add death plane once floor passes boundary
 * Add main menu
 * Add sound effects/music
 * Add extra levels (optional)